-- Print guest names on the wedding invites – and do not mention kids’ names.
+- Print guest names on the wedding invites - and do not mention their kids’ names.

 - Spread by word of mouth that children are not wanted in the wedding, either by explaining to each individual family or with a polite handwritten note accompanying the wedding invite

-- If you’re comfortable with being a bit more explicit than just omitting names and relying on Chinese whispers, then a straight forward ‘adults only’ line printed on your invitations should do the trick.
+- If you're comfortable with being a bit more explicit than just omitting names and relying on Chinese whispers, then a straightforward ‘adults only’ line printed on your invitations should do the trick.
 Please don't go for the overused "we want to give parents the night off" wording - as a parent I find this condescending - just be up front.

 - Being up front and calling & telling parent-guests that kids will not be welcome in the wedding can also be a viable option.
 For some, the gesture will not seem that polite but as long as it is done in a tactful way you cannot be blamed for someone else taking offence.

 If the guests still fall clueless and insist on RSVPing for their children, you will need to call them in advance of the wedding and explain children will not be attending the wedding.
 This can feel brutal, but it is nicer than seeing the children at your wedding and feeling annoyed.
-It’s also kinder to other wedding guests, who have respected your wishes and left their kids with a babysitter.
-Imagine how unfair it would feel to leave your kids behind as that’s what the couple have requested, only to turn up and see children running round at the wedding.
+It's also kinder to other wedding guests, who have respected your wishes and left their kids with a babysitter.
+Imagine how unfair it is to leave your kids behind (as that's what the couple have requested) only to turn up and see a ton of children running round at the wedding.

 Exceptions to the “no children rule”: Newborn babies